-INDIANAPOLIS -- Taking on the unmistakable look of a dynasty, the Bates College women's rowing team won its third consecutive NCAA Division III Championship, and its fourth in the past five years, Saturday at the Indianapolis Rowing Center.
+INDIANAPOLIS -- Bearing the unmistakable look of a dynasty, the Bates College women's rowing team won its third consecutive NCAA Division III Championship, and its fourth in the past five years, Saturday at the Indianapolis Rowing Center.

 "I'm so proud to be a part of this team," senior captain Sophie Claus (Beverly, Mass.) said.
 "There are so many people back home and here supporting us, it's an incredible feeling."